sklinkusch/express-color/README.md

 ##### Statistic request

-It shows for the conversion CSS keyword &#x27A1; RGB values the quantity how often a certain color was converted on your system.
+It shows for the conversion CSS color name &#x27A1; RGB values the quantity how often a certain color was converted on your system.
+The data is read from a ```db.json``` file that is created during the procession of the first request.

 Input: ```https://localhost:3000/statistics```
 Output: